 NOAA Fisheries will accept comments for 45 days following publication of the notice.
 Comments should be addressed to:

-Jolie Harrison, Permits and Conservation Division/Office of Protected Resources/National Marine Fisheries Service/1315 East-West Highway/Silver Spring MD 20910-3225
+Jolie Harrison, Permits and Conservation Division/Office of Protected Resources/NOAA Fisheries/1315 East-West Highway/Silver Spring MD 20910-3225

 Electronic comments can be sent via the Federal eRulemaking Portal: www.regulations.gov, using the identifier 0648-BD69.